rancher-sandbox/rancher-desktop-host-resolver/README.md

 # Host Resolver
 A stub DNS resolver that runs on the host machine on Linux, macOS, and Windows.
-The main goal behind this stub resolver is more robust handling of domain name resolutions when using a VPN split tunnel is setup.
+The main goal behind this stub resolver is more robust handling of domain name resolutions while using a split tunnel VPN setup.

 ## How Does It Work In Rancher-Desktop?